borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 ```

 It is important to note that our initial estimate for the transform values is pretty arbitrary.
 Running the above code give us the transform values `(6.26294, -14.6573, 0.153888)`.
-As you can see, these values are not very good estimates, and this error can quickly accumulate to really throw off our estimates.
+As you can see, these values are not good estimates, and this error can quickly throw off our system.

 Now how about we try using M-estimators via the built-in robust error models?
 This is a single line change as illustrated below: